kfix/atv-bootloader/README.md

 Booting
 ---
-If you are building from the AppleTV, just run `make install` to stage the mach_kernel to /boot, assuming that /boot is a leading HFS partition on the drive.
+If you are building from the AppleTV, just run `make install` to stage the mach_kernel to /boot,
+assuming that /boot is a leading HFS partition on the drive.

 You also need some files in /boot to satisfy AppleTV's EFI:
   * boot.efi
-    - the much maligned checksummed EFI stage1.
+    - the much maligned checksummed AppleTV-EFI bootstrap loader.
   * com.apple.Boot.plist
     - config file for the EFI's Mach-O loader.
   * BootLogo.png